 Several representatives in Congress have proposed plans that would allow employers to make student loan payment contributions and get a tax break.
 Like money put in a 401(k), student loan payment assistance wouldn’t be treated as additional income.
-This would allow employers to offer another benefit to attract top talent and it would help borrowers pay off their debt faster.
+This would allow employers to offer another benefit to attract top talent, and it would help borrowers pay off their debt faster.

 Will the government help borrowers with private loans?

 One fix that could help many borrowers would be to restore bankruptcy protections to student loans.
 This idea would force lenders to work with borrowers a little bit more, but it could also result in higher interest rates and more difficulty qualifying for a private student loan.
-Though there is support for restoration of bankruptcy rights for student loans, the lenders the successfully lobbied for the changes remain influential to this day.
+Though there is support for the restoration of bankruptcy rights for student loans, the lenders the successfully lobbied for the changes remain influential to this day.

 The other hurdle to federal involvement with private loans is the trillions of dollars in federal loans.
-The federal government already is dealing with many borrowers struggling to keep up.
+The federal government is already dealing with many borrowers struggling to keep up.
 Allowing borrowers to move their debt over to federal student loans would create many more struggling borrowers for the government.
 Such a change seems unlikely.

 Is free tuition a possibility?